The Fine Line Of Free Speech

-In an illustration of our relative sense of well-being, we are careful arbiters of what is fair.
+We are careful arbiters of what’s fair.
 Violations of fairness can be considered grounds for reciprocal action, or at least distrust.
-Yet fairness itself seems to be a moving target.
-What is seen as fair and just in one time and place may not be in another.
-Read more
+Yet fairness itself seems to be a moving target - what’s seen as fair and just in one time and place may not be in another.

 03. Machine learning

 AI is part of our daily lives.
 This technology shapes how people access information, interact with devices, share personal information, and even understand foreign languages.
 It also transforms how individuals and groups can be tracked and identified, and dramatically alters what kinds of information can be gleaned about people from their data.